What We Know About The App That Delayed Iowa's Caucus Results

 "Things didn't work out right," said Courtney, who said he tried to call in the results for several hours but couldn't get through because the number was "constantly busy."

-Instead, Courtney said he went home and planned to call and report his precinct's results in the morning.
+Instead, Courtney said, he went home and planned to call and report his precinct's results in the morning.

 "[The Iowa Democratic Party] made it seem like this was going to work fine.
 They tested it, tested it," he said.
 "I'm old enough, I was skeptical, the whole thing, but I thought it would be better than it is.
 There have been problems.
 Little problems with it, right, all along.
 Guess I wasn't surprised."

-Note: A previous version of this story incorrectly said Holly Christine Brown was appointed last week as the Asian/Pacific Islander caucus chair for the Iowa Democratic Party.
-Brown actually has been chair of her caucus for over a year but was appointed as a precinct chair last week.